Comprehensive Review Real Customer Analysis

 Shop Now →

-Let's start with the sizing advice.
-The overwhelming consensus from the community is to go a half size up from your usual size.
-The classic 574 last is known for being a bit short and, more importantly, a bit narrow in the toe box.
-Trying to squeeze into your true-to-size pair can lead to a cramped, uncomfortable experience.
-This is especially true if you have even slightly wide feet.
-Going up that half size gives your toes the room they need to splay naturally and accommodates the shoe's snugger profile.
+Let’s start with sizing advice.
+The overwhelming consensus is to go a half size up from your usual size.
+The classic 574 last tends to feel a bit short and, more importantly, a bit narrow in the toe box.
+If you force true to size, it can feel cramped fast—especially if your feet are even slightly wide.
+Going up a half size gives your toes room to splay naturally and works better with the shoe’s snugger profile.

-Speaking of which, the width profile is one of the 574's greatest strengths.
-While the standard width (D for men, B for women) can be narrow, New Balance heroically offers the shoe in Wide (2E) and even Extra-Wide (4E) options for men.
-This is a game-changer for a huge portion of the population that is often ignored by other major sneaker brands.
-If you've always struggled with shoes feeling tight on the sides, the 574 in a wide option could be a revelation.
+The width profile is also one of the 574’s biggest strengths.
+While the standard width (D for men, B for women) can feel narrow, New Balance offers Wide (2E) and even Extra-Wide (4E) options for men.
+That’s a game-changer for people other brands often ignore.
+If shoes usually pinch at the sides, a wide 574 can feel like a revelation.

-As for the break-in period, it’s minimal.
-Honestly, they feel pretty good right out of the box.
-The EVA foam in the midsole provides immediate cushioning.
-However, the suede overlays do have some structure to them, and they might require a day or two of wear to soften up and mold perfectly to the shape of your foot.
-It's less of a painful "break-in" and more of a "settling-in" period.
-After a few wears, they should feel like they were made for you—provided you got the size right!
+The break-in period is minimal.
+They usually feel good right out of the box, thanks to the EVA foam underfoot.
+But the suede overlays have some structure, and they can take a day or two to soften and mold to your foot.
+It’s less a painful “break-in” and more a quick settling-in.
+After a few wears, they should feel like they were made for you—assuming the sizing is right.

 One wearer's comment sums up the comfort journey well: